Software-Engineering-Group-UP/RSE-UP/chapters/introduction/workflows.md

 - use additional example from readthedocs

+**TODO**
-**TODO** after capentries course is added, extend with documentation and other resource where needed.
+[ ] after capentries course is added, extend with documentation and other resource where needed.

+[ ] create graphs to visualize workflows